-Small bike tips – how can I fit a Tailfin Rack or AeroPack?
+Small bike tips – how can I fit a Tailfin Rack or CargoPack?

 Shorter riders can struggle to carry everything they want for bikepacking and commuting.
-A smaller frame reduces the space available for extra luggage and can lead to traditional seat packs rubbing on rear wheels.
-Often riders have to compromise on bag size in order not to ‘buzz’ their rear tyre.
+A smaller frame reduces the space available.
+Riders often have to compromise on bag size in order not to ‘buzz’ their rear tyre.

 Extensions

-You may wonder why an even longer extension is not available.
+You may wonder why even longer extensions on our Rear Systems are not available.
 The quick answer is durability.
-We have found that extensions that are any longer increase the risk of the part failing (the longer the extension the more it begins to act as a lever and could snap).
-The products available have been tested to carry the same weight as the standard fitting – for further information see our blog here.
+We have found that extensions that are too long increase the risk of the part failing (the longer the extension, the more it begins to act as a lever and could snap).
+The products have been tested to carry the recommended weights on the product pages.

 Packing

-The next piece of advice regards packing the top bag.
-The AP20 bag used on Racks and AeroPacks is subtly wedge-shaped – smaller at the front and larger at the back.
+The next piece of advice regards packing the Top Bag.
+The CargoPack bag, used on Racks and CargoPacks, is subtly wedge-shaped – smaller at the front and larger at the back.
 As such, we recommend packing smaller/softer items at the front of the bag (beneath your saddle) and bulkier/heavier items towards the back.
-Don’t worry though, as the bag is top opening it’s still incredibly easy to view and access the contents (unlike seat packs which often require unpacking everything to grab something at the bottom).
+Don’t worry, though, as the bag is top opening, it’s still incredibly easy to view and access the contents (unlike seat packs, which often require unpacking everything to grab something at the bottom).

-A final packing tip is to open the side pocket before rolling the bag shut.
-This will help expel any air and allow you to compress the bag to a smaller size too, e.g;
+A final packing tip is to open the side zip or air valve before rolling the bag shut.
+This will help expel any air and allow you to compress the bag to a smaller size, too.

 bicycle bag being rolled shut